-The first option to delete multiple tickets at a time is to use the bulk delete feature within views.
+Delete multiple tickets at a time using the bulk delete feature within views.
 Identify the spam tickets within your views and manually select each ticket you wish to delete.

-Select the Delete option from the dropdown.
+Select the Delete option after selecting all the tickets in that view.
 This option is recommended if you have a relatively small number of spam tickets as you are only able to delete 100 tickets at a time.
 Tickets can be bulk-selected across pages.